PANEL ATTORNEY QUALIFICATIONS

 the State of California.

-of appointed counsel who were insufficiently skilled or experienced
+of counsel insufficiently skilled or experienced

 to provide effective appellate representation.